letsconnectvpn/lc-daemon/README.md

 ### List

 This will list all currently connected clients to the configured OpenVPN management ports.
-It exposes the management port as set by `SET_PORTS`, `CN` and the IPv4 and IPv6 address assigned to the VPN client.
+It exposes the management port as set by `SET_PORTS` to be able to link client to VPN process, `CN` and the IPv4 and IPv6 address assigned to the VPN client.

 Example: